Constructor-io/constructorio-java/README.md

 resultsPerSection.put("Search Suggestions", Integer.valueOf(8));
 request.setResultsPerSection(resultsPerSection);

-// Identify the user session and user id to show results for (optional) UserInfo userInfo = new UserInfo(5, "client-id-14021", "user-id-41230");
+// Identify the user session, client id, and user id to show results for (optional) UserInfo userInfo = new UserInfo(5, "client-id-14021", "user-id-41230");

 // Request results as an object